 Property Taxes Paid by Mortgage Company

 If your property taxes are paid through your mortgage company you still have to claim the Homeowner Grant yourself.
-This can be done by the means listed above, and by fax at 250-494-1415, through our website or by mailing your signed Home Owner Grant portion of your Property Tax Notice.
-Payments and Grants must be received by the due date to avoid penalty.
+This needs to be claimed through the Province of BC website.
+Payments and Grants must be received and claimed by the due date to avoid the 10% penalty.

 Northern and Rural Area Home Owner Grant

 If you are eligible, claiming your home owner grant is an important part in the process of paying your property taxes.
-The Home Owner Grant form, located on the bottom of your tax notice, must be completed and returned to the District by the due date.
 Neglecting to claim your grant by the due date will result in a 10% penalty as it is considered unpaid taxes.
 If your mortgage company remits your tax payment on your behalf, ensure that you claim the grant as your mortgagor cannot do this for you.
-Ways to claim your Home Owner Grant before the due date is the same list above as making the payments, or by fax at 250-494-1415 or click on the link below.

 You can get information about the Home Owner Grant at Municipal Hall or at the Provincial Government website.